saleguas/context_menu/README.md

 2. Create and compile the menu:

--   You can create items in as little as 3 lines:
+-   You can create menus in as little as 3 lines:
     ```python
     from context_menu import menus
     fc = menus.FastCommand('Example Fast Command 1', type='FILES', command='echo Hello')